-The Bond Service Charges and Purchase Price due on the Bonds are payable from the Revenues, including primarily the Rental Payments to be derived by the Commission under the Lease, amounts held in, or for the credit of, the Bond Fund and any other funds or accounts permitted by, established under or identified in the Trust Agreement or the Bond Legislation (collectively, the "Special Funds"), except the Escrow Fund, the Rebate Fund, the Bond Purchase Fund and the Issuance Expenses Fund, all other rentals, revenue, income, charges and money received or to be received by the Commission, or the Trustee for the account of the Commission, from the lease, sale or other disposition of the Project, and all income and profit from the investment of the Rental Payments and the Special Funds and such other money (the "Revenues").
-The Bonds are further secured by (a) a security interest in the Commission's right, title and interest in and to (i) the Revenues created in the Trust Agreement, (ii) the Lease (except for the Unassigned Rights), (iii) the Base Lease (except for the Unassigned Rights) and effective solely upon the occurrence of an Event of Default under the Lease and for so long as such an Event of Default continues to exist, and (iv) the proceeds of the Bonds to the extent included in the Revenues and the Guaranty; (b) the Trust Agreement; and (c) the Guaranty.
+The Bond Service Charges due on the Bonds are payable from the Rental Payments to be derived by the Commission under the Lease, amounts held in, or for the credit of, the Bond Fund, the Improvement Fund and any other funds or accounts permitted by, established under or identified in the Trust Agreement or the Bond Legislation (collectively, the "Special Funds"), except the Rebate Fund and the Issuance Expenses Fund, all other rentals, revenue, income, charges and money received or to be received by the Commission, or the Trustee for the account of the Commission, from the lease, sale or other disposition of the Project, and all income and profit from the investment of the Rental Payments and the Special Funds and such other money (collectively, the "Revenues").
+The Bonds are further secured by (a) security interests in the Commission's right, title and interest in and to (i) the Revenues created in the Trust Agreement, (ii) the Lease (except for the Unassigned Rights), (iii) the Base Lease (effective solely upon the occurrence of an Event of Default under the Lease and for so long as such an Event of Default continues to exist), and (iv) the proceeds of the Bonds to the extent included in the Revenues and the Guaranty; (b) the Trust Agreement; and (c) the Guaranty.

-The facilities comprising the Project, which are only a portion of the campus of the University, have been specifically constructed, equipped and improved for the benefit of the University for use in its educational programs, and may be subject to practical restrictions that may limit the use thereof by others.
+The facilities comprising the Project, which are only portions of the campus of the University, have been specifically constructed, equipped and improved for the benefit of the University for use in its educational programs, and may be subject to practical restrictions that may limit the use thereof by others.
 Therefore, in the event of a default, the Trustee's ability to lease the Project or portions thereof to third parties may be limited.
 The rentals, if any, might thus be adversely affected.
 There is no assurance that, should an event of default occur, the proceeds from the lease or other disposition of the Project would be sufficient to allow payment in full of the Bonds.
-Also, as noted in APPENDIX C - "CERTAIN DEFINED TERMS AND SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT, THE LEASE AND THE TAX AGREEMENT - THE LEASE - Events of Default," the Trustee, as assignee, has the right, upon default under the Lease, to sublease the Project.
+Also, as noted in APPENDIX C - "CERTAIN DEFINED TERMS AND SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT, THE LEASE AND THE TAX AGREEMENT - THE LEASE - Events of Default" the Trustee, as assignee, has the right, upon default under the Lease, to sublease the Project.